sonjapeterson/sonja.codes/_posts/2019-06-20-fixing-flaky-tests-like-a-detective.markdown

 expect(Post.count).to eq 1
 ```

-So with that code implemented, the have_content will always ensure that the test code can’t move forward until the request has finished and the UI has been updated as result.

 That’s a relatively simple async flake.
 But they can get a lot more complicated.
 Let's take a look at a trickier one.